Builder Licensing (Online)

 How long do I have to complete each course?

 You have up to one year from the date of enrollment to complete a course.
-Students who cannot complete the course within a year can request a course extension with a standard administrative fee of $150+GST.
+Students who cannot complete the course within a year can request a course extension with a standard administrative fee of $150+GST (per course).
 Students can only extend once before re-enrolling in the course in full.
 A course extension will provide students access to the course and final exam for one additional year.
 However, this doesn't allow the student to re-attend the webinar session.
 All requests for course extensions must be submitted via email to education@chbabc.org.

 What is the course cancellation policy?